-We have audited the columns titled net OPEB (asset), total deferred outflows of resources, total deferred inflows of resources, and total OPEB (credit) (specified column totals) included in the accompanying schedule of Other Postemployment Benefits (OPEB) amounts (schedule) of the Oregon Public Employees Retirement System (System) Retiree Health Insurance Premium Account Single-Employer OPEB Plan (Plan), as of and for the fiscal year ended June 30, 2023, and the related notes.
+We have audited the columns titled net OPEB (asset), total deferred outflows of resources, total deferred inflows of resources, and total OPEB (credit) (specified column totals) included in the accompanying schedule of Other Postemployment Benefits (OPEB) amounts (schedule) of the Oregon Public Employees Retirement System (System) Retiree Health Insurance Premium Account Single-Employer OPEB Plan (Plan), as of and for the fiscal year ended June 30, 2024, and the related notes as listed in the table of contents.

-In our opinion, the accompanying schedule referred to above presents fairly, in all material respects, the net OPEB (asset), total deferred outflows of resources, total deferred inflows of resources, and total OPEB (credit) of the Oregon Public Employees Retirement System Retiree Health Insurance Premium Account Single-Employer OPEB Plan, as of and for the fiscal year ended June 30, 2023, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying schedule referred to above presents fairly, in all material respects, the net OPEB (asset), total deferred outflows of resources, total deferred inflows of resources, and total OPEB (credit) of the Oregon Public Employees Retirement System Retiree Health Insurance Premium Account Single-Employer OPEB Plan, as of and for the fiscal year ended June 30, 2024, in accordance with accounting principles generally accepted in the United States of America.